Dr Ulli Backofen, Boehringer Ingelheim, Germany

 - Assay, organic impurities and degradation products, water, residual solvents, heavy metals, particle size distribution, polymorphs, genotoxic impurities etc.

 Setting Specifications in early Biopharmaceutical Drug Development (with a special focus on Monoclonal Antibodies)

-Part III – Specific Considerations during Development and for Specfic Dosage Forms
+Part III – Specific Considerations during Development and for Specific Dosage Forms

 Setting Specifications throughout Drug Development